-Top 10 reasons to implement the TMF RMImplementing the Reference Model
+Top 10 reasons to implement the TMF Reference Model

 In anticipation of the release of version 3 of the TMF Reference Model and in honor of David Letterman’s last “Late Show” appearance, this post mimics his famous Top 10 list.
 Here are the Top 10 reasons to implement the TMF Reference Model.
 Enjoy!